|First posted 3/2/2019; updated 12/24/2020.|

 Quotable: “The work of a supremely confident artist at the top of his game.” – Alex Petridis, The Guardian

-The pair also worked on DNA, again starting with a beat Will had already prepared.
+The pair also worked on “the critic-aimed DNA,” TM “again starting with a beat Will had already prepared.
 Lamar rapped the second verse a cappella and asked Will to build the beat around the rap.
 Will did so, intending to make it “sound like he’s battling the beat.”
 WK “‘Humble’ and ‘DNA’ are among his most club-ready bangers to date.”
 SL The song entered the Billboard Hot 100 at #4, making it Lamar’s second-highest charting song as a solo artist.
-WK

-Other official singles included Love and Loyalty, both of which were top 20 pop hits in the U.S. featuring guest turns by Zacari and Rihanna respectively.
+Other official singles included Love and “the woozy Loyalty,” TM both of which were top 20 pop hits in the U.S. featuring guest turns by Zacari and Rihanna respectively.
 The latter, a top-10 hit which garnered 2 million sales, “fits right in with R&B radio while also expanding the genre’s thematic and emotional palate.”
-SL The former was a #1 R&B airplay hit and the latter was a top 10.
-“Love” was certified by the RIAA for more than 4 million units; “Loyalty” garned 2 million.
+SL The former was a #1 R&B airplay hit, top-10 pop hit, and was certified by the RIAA for more than 4 million units.

 “His storytelling hits an astonishing new high on Duckworth, the album’s finale.
 Over ethereal funk sewn by 9th Wonder, Lamar details a potentially tragic encounter between his father and future Top Dawg CEO Anthony Tiffith – and the conditions leading to it.”
 AMG “Kendrick frames the story as proof of his ‘chosen one’ status, a fateful sign that he’d go on to become the greatest rapper in the world.
 Whether or not you believe in divine intervention, it’s hard to argue that he didn’t fulfill that prophecy.”
 PF